Name: Warren Ringler

 Interesting fact: My running is fueled by a plant based diet.

-Jill comes to coaching from a competitive track and cross-country back ground where she competed in high school and university.
-Highlights of her running career include placing 8th at OFSAA cross-country and leading her team to OFSAA team titles three times (and one second place).
-Her club team also won the Canadian junior cross-country team title.
-In university, Jill achieved All Canadian status for cross country running when she placed 7th at the Canadian University championships.
-On the track, Jill has run 2:18 (800m), 4:34 (1500m), and 9:47 (3,000m) personal best times.
-Jill has always loved the variety and challenges associated with cross-country running and the emphasis on running personal best times on the track.
+Background: Jill comes to coaching from a competitive track and cross-country back ground where she competed in high school and university.
+Highlights of her running career include placing 8th at OFSAA cross-country and leading her team to OFSAA team titles three times (and one second place) and 7th at OFSAA track in the 3000m.
+Her club team won the Canadian junior cross-country team title.
+In university, Jill achieved All Canadian status for cross country running when she placed 7th at the Canadian University Championships.

 He has helped athletes obtain scholarships to Harvard, St John’s, Notre Dame and Alaska!
 His athletes have also run for U of T, Guelph, and Western.